 This flat, 4.3-mile loop trail winds through a little valley to the headwaters of Peters Creek, and then emerges onto a ridge with striking views of the Santa Cruz Mountains.
 To complete this loop, take Peters Creek trail from the parking lot until it intersects with Long Ridge trail, and then take Long Ridge trail until it meets back up with Peters Creek trail.

-This trail features a lake, beautiful oak woodlands, and wildflowers in the spring.
+This trail features beautiful oak woodlands and wildflowers in the spring.
 You can also take a rest on the granite bench dedicated to conservationist and author Wallace Stegner.

 Preserve Highlights & Features

 At the intersection of Long Ridge Road and Long Ridge Trail, visitors can stop and enjoy the spectacular view from the Stegner Memorial Bench.
 Dedicated in 1996 in memory of Pulitzer Prize-winning author and noted environmentalist Wallace Stegner, a great supporter of Midpen.

 Here are some of the plants and animals that other visitors have observed at this preserve and recorded in iNaturalist.
 Protected species may be excluded and some species may not yet have been observed.
 Help improve iNaturalist by adding your observations to the Midpen Biodiversity Index project

 Join our e-mail list to stay up-to-date on this preserve and other Midpen news!

 Preserve regulations help provide a safe, enjoyable visit while protecting sensitive areas and wildlife.

 Use designated trails to avoid damage to natural resources and prevent injury.